Scientific Name

 How to Grow and Care

-Astroloba plants are increasingly popular as succulent ornamental due to the extraordinary beauty of their leaf structure.
+Astroloba plants are increasingly popular as succulent ornaments due to the extraordinary beauty of their leaf structure.
 Some have intricate patterns of lines, margins, spots, and raised tubercles on their leaves.
 Nearly all of them display a crystal-like regularity in their leaf arrangement.
 This is not always apparent in wild plants, which are usually disfigured by their harsh habitat.

 In cultivation, Astrolobas are at their best when provided with some protection from the full sun.
 However, in a semi-shade environment, with well-drained soil and gentle conditions, Astrolobas can become remarkably beautiful and ornate.

-Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up and go brown all along their stem.
+Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up, and go brown all along their stem.
 This is unfortunate because much of the beauty of plants comes from the intricate, crystalline pattern of their leaves.
 However, this disfigurement can be avoided by keeping the plants in optimal, fertile conditions – growing steadily and sheltered from stress.

 See more at How to Grow and Care for Astroloba.